tihomir-kit/InfluxData.Net/README.md

 Clients modules (properties of *Client* object) can then be consumed and methods for communicating with InfluxDb/Kapacitor can be consumed.

+If needed, a custom HttpClient can be used for making requests.
+Simply pass it into the `InfluxDbClient` or `KapacitorClient` as the last (optional) parameter.

 **Supported InfluxDbClient modules and API calls**

 - [Client](#client-module)